 211. Non-lending activities are an important part of IFAD-supported operations in Viet Nam.
-The following sections provide a summary of performance relating to policy dialogue, knowledge management, partnership building and the use of IFAD's grants to support studies and TA.
+The following sections provide a summary of performance relating to policy dialogue, knowledge management, partnership building and the use of IFAD's grants to support studies and technical assistance.

-A. Policy Dialogue
+A. Policy dialogue